xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

 Let's say we want to manage two version of our application: a _blue_ one and a _green_ one.
 The lifecycle of our app will follow these steps:
 1. We start with the _blue_ version in production and the _green_ version in staging
 2. _green_ is the future version so we work by making changes on it
-3. Once the _green_ version ready we swap so it goes live and _blue_ in staging
+3. Once the _green_ version ready we swap so it goes live and _blue_ moves to staging
-4. We begin a new cycle of development, but this time  working on the _blue_ version as it's the new next thing
+4. We begin a new cycle of development, but this time working on the _blue_ version as it becomes the next version
-5. Once ready another swap is made,  _blue_ goes live, _green_ in staging, we are back in step 1 and start a new cycle
+5. Once ready another swap is made, _blue_ goes live, _green_ moves to staging, we are back in step 1 and we start over

 > Other [sources](https://www.redhat.com/en/topics/devops/what-is-blue-green-deployment) define blue-green as a gradual deployment but that's not what we will be using here.
 {: .prompt-info }

 ## The problem with deployment slots and IaC

+> Deployment slots is a feature of Azure App Services, you can learn more about it [here](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots) if you're not already familiar with it.
+{: .prompt-info }

 Using deployment slots and IaC is simple until you introduce differences between your slots at the infrastructure level.
 Unfortunately this happens very quick if some of your _app settings_ or your _application stack_ is managed in your IaC code.
 The problem is that the _swap_ operation uses an _imperative_ approach which conflicts with the _declarative_ approach of your IaC code.
 As the swap is done using the portal or the CLI, the Bicep code isn't aware of the change, so the next deployment will revert the changes and mess everything up.